 Some fun fascinating facts from fanciful Charlotte will reveal that she was a NJCAA 440 yard record holder & 4X100 All American at Arizona State during her collegiate career as a track athlete.
 For current day enjoyment, Charlotte can be found in the stadiums or dugouts as a fan and Team Mom, supporting her children in their sports of choice.
 Her most cherished opportunities are spending time with the family, camping, boating and fishing.

 Tim’s expertise carries over into his personal life as well.
 He is very savvy in and enjoys almost all outdoor activities including hunting, fishing and boating.
-He is very involved in the community and with his family, coaching numerous youth sports such as baseball, soccer, and football.
-GO TEAM!
+He is very involved in the community and with his family, he coached numerous youth sports such as baseball, soccer, and football.

 PROGRAM AND TRAINING SPECIALIST